cyxzheng/cyxzheng.github.io/_projects/crux.md

 <div class="case-image"><img src="/assets/images/projects/crux/goaltest2.png" data-zoom="zoom"></div>

-No one liked feeling guilty for having to take money out of a goal, or for not committing to a goal, because life happens and it’s never good to feel worse about circumstances that might be out of control.
+No one liked feeling guilty for having to take money out of a goal, or for not committing to a goal, because life happens and it’s never good to feel worse about circumstances that might be out of their control.
 In many cases, people said that they were actually less likely to set goals because they didn’t want to feel guilty.

 I took this feedback and applied it to my design, with the intention of testing version 2 with users that were signed up on our waitlist.